cylc/cylc-doc/src/7-to-8/cheat-sheet.rst

    * - ::

          cylc graph <name>
-     - Not yet implemnted.
+     - Not yet implemented.
 As a temporary workaround Graphviz can be used to render ``cylc graph --reference`` output like so:

        .. code-block:: bash